What is BuildBPS?

-BuildBPS provides strategic framework for facilities investments, as well as curriculum and instruction reforms that are aligned with the district’s educational vision.
-BPS and the Mayor’s Education Cabinet worked with Symmes, Maini & McKee Associates (SMMA) to develop a comprehensive set of recommendations submitted to Mayor Walsh, Superintendent Tommy Chang, and Boston School Committee by the fall of 2016.
+BuildBPS provides a strategic framework for facilities investments that are aligned with the district’s educational vision.
+BPS and the Mayor’s Education Cabinet worked with Symmes, Maini & McKee Associates (SMMA) to develop a comprehensive set of recommendations submitted to Mayor Walsh, Superintendent Tommy Chang, and the Boston School Committee.

 Pictured: New $70 million Dearborn

-The project is guided by five advisory committees that include educators and representatives of parent and community partner organizations.
-The work of SMMA is conducted in partnership with BPS, the Mayor’s Education Cabinet, and several City agencies, including Property and Construction Management, Environment, Energy and Open Space, Neighborhood Services, and the Boston Redevelopment Authority, in consultation with designer and project manager Margaret Wood of Pinck & Co.
+The development of the report was guided by five advisory committees that included educators and representatives of parent and community partner organizations.
+The work of SMMA was conducted in partnership with BPS, the Mayor’s Education Cabinet, and several City agencies, including Property and Construction Management, Environment, Energy and Open Space, Neighborhood Services, and the Boston Redevelopment Authority, in consultation with designer and project manager Margaret Wood of Pinck & Co.

 To bring data and vision together, the master planning process examines the following variables: